T

 And when he had spoken these things, while they beheld, he was taken up; and

-out of their sight.
+a cloud received him out of their sight.
 And while they looked stedfastly toward

 heaven as he went up, behold, two men stood by them in white apparel; Which